 Because it sits at the top of the pile, and is used by household names, using a .com address tells people that you mean business.
-You’re THE ‘Farthingdale’ not ‘just another Farthingdale’.
+If you own the .com, you’re THE ‘InventedName’ not ‘just another InventedName’.
 Of course, it works the other way around, too.
 You’re not THE Amazon unless you have the .com after your name.

 5) It doesn’t confuse your brand

 Your brand name should be the name your customers use when they think or talk about you.
 Adding a .com to your name doesn’t alter that.
 But if your business is called Clever and you use a .ly domain, is your brand name Clever or Cleverly…?

 When you’re naming your business, it might not be realistic to expect to find a completely original name - even if it were unique today, you can’t guarantee that it will remain that way for ever.
 But you don’t want a competitor to use the same name, and you don’t want wake up six months later to find that a multi-billion dollar corporation has launched a business using your name, either.